mcvickerlab/GLiMMIRS/src/experimental/README.md

 The Gasperini et al. analysis did not publish a cell-guide matrix.
 This script uses the gRNA assignments from the phenodata file from the at-scale experiment to determine the guide RNAs present in each cell in the dataset and writes the cell-guide matrix as an output file.

-### Step 6: Create h5 File Combining Metadata, Guide Matrix, and Expression Matrix
+### Step 6: Create tables of enhancer-gene, and enhancer-enhancer pairs